Prashant-bhavanipethkar/icp9.0-html-css-group-project-2/README.md

-🌱 Plant Nursery Management System
+🌱 Plant Nursery Management System:-

 Welcome to the Plant Nursery Management System!
 This project is designed to help nurseries manage their plants, inventory, customer orders, and more.

 Table of Contents: